kubernetes-retired/service-catalog/docs/walkthrough.md

 instance "ups-instance" created
 ```

-After the `Instance` is created, the service catalog controller will communicate
+After the `ServiceInstance` is created, the service catalog controller will communicate
 with the appropriate broker server to initiate provisioning.
 We can check the
 status of this process like so: